Prudent229/music-royalties-ai/README.md

 ## 👤 About Me

-I’m passionate about **finance , music and data**.
-I'm a bilingual (**EN/FR**) Music Data Analyst at **BMAT Music** - with 4+ years of experience in music tech and a strong background in accounting and financial analysis, I developed solid expertise in handling numerical data and supporting strategic decision-making.
+I’m a bilingual (French/English) Music Data Analyst at BMAT Music, with over 4 years of experience in music tech.
+I hold a strong academic background in accounting and financial analysis, which I now use to turn complex data into strategic insights.

+My passion lies at the intersection of music, finance, and innovation.
+This project reflects my interest in helping the music industry adapt to disruptive technologies like AI — with fairness, clarity, and data-driven logic.

 📧 Contact: prudenthonliasso@gmail.com